3 errors that destroy the sales force in B2B companies

 What is the sales force and what does it include?

-The sales force is the complete system a company uses to generate and close new business.
-It includes the people (SDRs, AEs, Account Managers), the sales process, the tools (CRM, automation), and the tracking metrics.
-In B2B, a well-structured sales force has distinct roles with clear functions and a documented process that can be replicated.
+The sales force is the entire system that a company uses to generate and close new business.
+It includes people (SDRs, AEs, Account Managers), the sales process, tools (CRM, automation), and tracking metrics.
+In B2B, a well-structured sales force has differentiated roles with clear functions and a documented process that can be replicated.

 When does it make sense to have an external sales force?

-An external sales force makes sense when a company needs to scale outbound without absorbing the costs and times of hiring an in-house team, when the pipeline is irregular and needs to be stabilized quickly, or when testing a new market without committing internal resources.
-For a company in a growth phase, it can bridge the gap between the current state and the ultimate team.
+An external sales force makes sense when the company needs to scale prospecting without assuming the costs and time of hiring its own team, when the pipeline is irregular and needs to be stabilized quickly, or when trying to test a new market without committing internal resources.
+For a company in a growth phase, it can be the bridge between the current state and the definitive team.

-How do you automate the sales force without losing the human touch?
+How to automate the sales force without losing the human touch?

 Automating the sales force does not mean replacing conversations with robots.
-It means eliminating repetitive, low-value tasks so the team can spend their time on what matters: quality conversations and deal management.
-Outbound sequences, lead follow-ups, and CRM updates are tasks that can automate the sales force without losing the personalization that B2B requires.
+It means eliminating repetitive and low-value tasks so that the team can dedicate their time to what matters: quality conversations and deal management.
+Prospecting sequences, lead follow-up, and CRM updates are tasks where you can automate the sales force without losing the personalization that B2B requires.

 How many SDRs does a B2B company need?

-It depends on the volume of the pipeline that the closing team can manage and the average deal size.
-As a benchmark, a well-trained SDR with a documented process can generate between 10 and 20 qualified meetings per month in medium-to-high ticket B2B.
-If the team requires more pipeline than one SDR can generate, you need more.
-If the bottleneck is in closing rather than prospecting, adding SDRs will not resolve the problem.
+It depends on the volume of pipeline that the closing team can manage and the average deal size.
+As a reference, a well-trained SDR with a documented process can generate between 10 and 20 qualified meetings per month in medium-to-high ticket B2B.
+If the team needs more pipeline than one SDR can generate, it needs more.
+If the bottleneck is in closing and not in prospecting, adding SDRs does not solve the problem.

 What is the difference between sales force and sales team?

 The sales team refers to the people.
-The sales force also includes the process, tools, and metrics.
-A company can have a sales team without having a structured sales force: individuals selling without a common process, without an updated CRM, and without clear metrics.
+The sales force also includes the process, the tools, and the metrics.
+A company can have a sales team without having a structured sales force: people selling without a common process, without an updated CRM, and without clear metrics.
 The difference between the two terms is the difference between having people selling and having a system that sells.

-At SalesDose, we structure the sales force of B2B companies to ensure clear roles, a documented process, and metrics that allow for week-over-week improvement.
+At SalesDose, we structure the sales force of B2B companies so that it has clear roles, a documented process, and metrics that allow for week-by-week improvement.

 Complete the form